SAP/ai-sdk-js/packages/orchestration/README.md

 }
 ```

+`buildAzureContentFilter()` is a convenience function that creates an Azure content filter configuration based on the provided inputs.
 The Azure content filter supports four categories: `Hate`, `Violence`, `Sexual`, and `SelfHarm`.
 Each category can be configured with severity levels of 0, 2, 4, or 6.

 ## Support, Feedback, Contribution